Alec-Sobeck/CS2053/README.md

-# 3D-Game
+# CS2053 Project
-3D game developed using C++11 and OpenGL
+This is my project for CS2053 - Intro to Game Development.
+It is a "complete" 3D game, using OpenGL and C++11.